Project Development Specification: How To Write the Right One

 Can We Do It Without a Spec?

-Based on this explanation, the developer company will create a full-fledged, high-quality requirements specification that will serve as a guideline in subsequent development.
+Based on this description, your technology partner will create a full-fledged requirements specification that will serve as a guideline in subsequent development.

 How to Write a Spec

 The technical specification contains subject data and detailed descriptions of the development process.
-The more difficult the task, the more specialists will be involved in writing the requirements specification, and the more information the finished document will contain.
+The more complex the project, the more specialists will be involved in writing the requirements specification, and the more information the final document will contain..

 Who Writes a Requirement Document?

-Requirements documents for device design and software development are written by specialists who know all the process nuances: work stages, terms, components and technologies required, and the final product characteristics.
-PMs, developers, and testers contribute their data to the document, building an overall project picture.
+Technical specifications for device design and software development projects are written by qualified professionals who know all about the work stages, key components, technologies, and final product characteristics.
+PMs, development team, and testers contribute their expertise, building an overall project picture.

 What Should Be Included in a Project Dev Specification?